santosha2003/XMRigFrontend/README.md

 ## Enhancements
 You have great Ideas how to make this better?
 Create an Issue with your Idea or open a Pull Request!

++ add Bearer authorization - works now.
++ get more info - for Solo mining, correct or not algo?